High10Hunter/cloud-agnostic/docs/3-argocd-multiclusters.md

 # Use the self-hosted cluster context
 kubie ctx h10h-aws-cluster-admin@h10h-aws-cluster

+# Apply the configmaps so that the BYOAI workload cluster can use them with ClusterResourceSet
+kubectl apply -f clusters/aws/confimaps

 # Apply the workload cluster manifest using existing cloud infrastructure
 kubectl apply -f clusters/aws/capa-byoai.yaml
 ```